uboslinux/ubos-docs/source/glossary.rst

       a Raspberry PI, an x86 server, an instance on Amazon EC2 or a virtual machine on your desktop with virtualization software such as VirtualBox.

+   Indie application
+      A web application that can be installed on hardware, or on a hosting provider of the user's choosing.
+Contrast with a typical website were the user does not have this choice.

    Indie IoT
       The part of the `Internet of Things <https://en.wikipedia.org/wiki/Internet_of_Things>`_ that is independently owned and operated.
 For example, the